alfanse/nas-minecraft/README.md

 Uses:
 * Minecraft - (java) edition as the server
 * Geyser - as a proxy for bedrock clients
+* dns - to route Nintendo Switch to Geyser, by remapping liferaft (mco.lbsg.net)

 Depends on docker + docker-compose.